Healthdirect Free Australian health advice you can count on.

 • not smoking, as this affects your circulation

 Wear loose, warm clothes that cover your arms and legs.
 Wear gloves on your hands to help prevent chilblains on your fingers.
-And thick socks with closed shoes to help prevent chilblains on your toes.
+Thick socks with closed shoes will help prevent chilblains on your toes.

 What are the complications of chilblains?

-Very rarely, chilblains may be associated with blood or bone marrow disorders, or diseases like lupus or Raynaud's disease.
+Very rarely, chilblains may be associated with blood or bone marrow disorders, or conditions like lupus or Raynaud's disease.

-Chilblains may also be a sign you have peripheral vascular disease, which reduces blood flow to the feet and hands.
+Chilblains may also be a sign you have peripheral vascular disease, which reduces blood flow to your feet and hands.

 Resources and support